yashsehgal/doamatto.xyz/README.md

 ### Acknowledgments

 This codebase is licensed under the BSD 3-Clause license.
-Content of the website, unless mentioned otherwise, are licensed under the CC-BY-4.0 license.
+Content of the website, unless mentioned otherwise, are licensed under the CC-BY-4.0 license. i18n is based off [this guide.](https://biscui.tech/en/blog/i18n-ssg-nextjs-app) The blog and projects functionality is based off [this guide.](https://dev.to/sagar/building-a-blog-with-next-js-253)